Welcome to HaDeX GUI!

 This table was adapted from the HDX Data Summary (Masson, G.R., Burke, J.E., Ahn, N.G., Anand, G.S., Borchers, C., Brier, S., Bou-Assaf, G.M., Engen, J.R., Englander, S.W., Faber, J., et al. (2019).
 Recommendations for performing, interpreting and reporting hydrogen deuterium exchange mass spectrometry (HDX-MS) experiments.
 Nat Methods 16, 595–602).

-Select elements for the raport
+Select elements to include in the report

 Elements chosen for report have the same parameters as chosen in suitable panels e.g. axis range, plot title or theoretical maximal exchange control.
 Adjust parameters as needed in the report.

-Create report!
+Create report

 About